 Mindless Self Indulgence

 Simply put, there is a ceiling one puts in place with songs about cocaine and fingering.
-Mindless Self Indulgence are one of the late ’90s biggest breakout bands, their unique flavor of techno-fetish-cyberpunk striking a chord with millions of weirdos the worldwide.
+Mindless Self Indulgence are one of the late ’90s biggest breakout bands, their unique flavour of techno-fetish-cyberpunk striking a chord with millions of weirdos the worldwide.
 That said, they have also made what appears to be a concerted effort in alienating fans with gentle sensibilities, writing jaunty songs about the most perverse and vulgar topics imaginable.
 The loss might be mass appeal, but the gain is a fan loyalty and devotion that most mainstream artists only wished they could command.